lowcoder-org/lowcoder/docs/connect-your-data/data-sources-in-lowcoder/websocket-datasource.md

 ### Using a WebSocket as Datasource.

 First, select "Stream Query" as a new Query from the available Datasources.
-Stream Query is available from Lowcoder v2.1.0.
+Stream Query is available from OpenFlower v2.1.0.

 <figure><img src="../../.gitbook/assets/Screenshot 2023-10-24 at 13.33.13.png" alt=""><figcaption></figcaption></figure>

 #### Connect to a WebSocket Server

 As URL enter the WebSocket Server address ws:// (without) and wss:// (with SSL secured connection).
-From the moment you run this query, Lowcoder tries to establish a connection to the WebSocket Server.
-If successful, the specialty of WebSocket connections is, that they remain active and open till you disconnect the Dataquery / Lowcoder App.
+From the moment you run this query, OpenFlower tries to establish a connection to the WebSocket Server.
+If successful, the specialty of WebSocket connections is, that they remain active and open till you disconnect the Dataquery / OpenFlower App.